SARSEP Fix-It Guide - You have more than 25 eligible employees

-File a VCP submission to the IRS under Revenue Procedure 2013-12 identifying the failure, using the model documents, including Schedule 3 and Forms 8950 and 8951.The fee for the VCP submission is $250.
+File a VCP submission to the IRS under Revenue Procedure 2013-12 identifying the failure, using Form 14568, Model VCP Compliance Statement, including Form 14568-C, Model VCP Compliance Statement - Schedule 3: SEPs and SARSEPs, and Forms 8950 and 8951.The user fee charged for a VCP submission involving this type of plan is $250.

 Under Audit CAP, correction of the mistake should be very similar to correction under VCP.
 The sanction under Audit CAP is a percentage of the maximum payment amount.

 Review the participation status of all employees at the end of each year to determine whether you had more than 25 eligible employees during the year.
 If more than 25 employees were eligible, you should cease withholding employee elective deferrals in the first pay period of the subsequent year and notify all employees of the situation.